prisma/ecosystem-tests/driver-adapters-wasm/neon-vercel-nextjs-pages-edgefn/README.md

 # neon-vercel-nextjs-pages-edgefn

-Deploys a Prisma Client using the Neon Adapter on Vercel Edge Function (via app router).
+Deploys a Prisma Client using the Neon Adapter on Vercel Edge Function (via pages router).

 ## How to run this